secretstartups/handbook/alliances/integration-instructions/index.html.md

 ## Instructions for getting listed as a GitLab Technology Partner

-Once [these steps](https://about.gitlab.com/partners/technology-partners/integrate/#steps-to-become-a-technology-partner) along with the product integration have been completed, the last step is to submit a Merge Request to get listed on our [Partners page](https://about.gitlab.com/partners/technology-partners/).
+Once [these steps](https://about.gitlab.com/partners/technology-partners/integrate/#steps-to-become-a-technology-partner) along with the product integration have been completed, the last step is to submit a Merge Request to get listed on our [Technology Partners page](https://about.gitlab.com/partners/technology-partners/).
 To add your app, you will need:

 - A URL page with details on the integration
 - A link to the technical documentation on the steps required to set it up.
 A Screencast / video walk through is highly preferred.